-The successful grantee must ensure that personnel performing work in FDR services are appropriately skilled to perform the tasks required of the position and have the relevant mandatory qualifications as required within the relevant professional field.
+The successful grantee must ensure that personnel performing work in the FRCs are appropriately skilled to perform the tasks required of the position and have the relevant mandatory qualifications as required within the relevant professional field.
+Further information about these requirements is detailed in the Operational Framework for Family Relationship Centres.

-The successful grantee must ensure that:
+The successful grantee must ensure that

-- staff working on the grant activity, maintain the currency of their Working with Vulnerable People registration - staff delivering family dispute resolution are accredited Family Dispute Resolution Practitioners.
+- staff working on the grant activity maintain the currency of their Working with Vulnerable People registration - staff delivering family dispute resolution services are accredited Family Dispute Resolution Practitioners.